Why Do I Feel Like I Don’t Belong?

 This may create:

-a persistent sense of displacement
+a painful sense of emotional displacement

 difficulty forming identity

-feeling emotionally “outside”
+feeling emotionally outside

 fear of connection